 by Wyn Hilty

-Colossus and the Headhunters: The story of a Greek immigrant in a tough job market.
+Colossus and the Headhunters: The struggles of a Greek immigrant in a tough job market.

 A job recruiter, particularly in the arena of upper corporate management, is often referred to as a “headhunter.”

 This movie is like a storm raging inside me.

 A take on a slogan from an old Pepto-Bismol commercial: “Sometimes, diarrhea can feel like a storm raging in your body.”